 Don’t bother dining at the biggest or most expensive restaurant.
 You should also avoid choosing a restaurant located in a big piazza.
 Instead, walk down a small alley to find a hole in the wall trattoria that posts a handwritten menu in only one language.
 There you’ll enjoy food that is in season and locally sourced.
 Sit in small gastropubs, wine bars, family style eating establishments, or large market halls with multiple vendors. (like in Florence, Barcelona, and Budapest)

 Don’t spend the bulk of your money on hotel accommodations.
-Spend it on experiencing the city or town you’re visiting instead.
+Keep track of your credit card points to get free flights, hotel rooms, and discounts.
+Spend your money on experiencing the city or town you’re visiting instead.
 Stay in the center of Old Town rather than at a large hotel chain outside of it.
 That way you can get up in the morning and enjoy the most interesting sights without having to deal with boarding a bus or driving a car.
 To really save money, try staying at a hostel that offers discounts to people 55 and over.
 Or forget staying at a hotel and rent a home or flat or stay in a local’s home with them.

 Don’t carry a purse